-This is such an EASY homemade salsa recipe!
+This is such an EASY and delicious homemade salsa recipe!
 All you have to do is throw all the ingredients into your blender, and blend!
-It tastes just like restaurant salsa, and goes perfectly with tortilla chips, tacos, enchiladas, or any other Mexican food!

 I grew up on the stuff (remember – I’m half Mexican!)
 I’ve always loved a great Homemade Salsa recipe and have tried so many different kinds growing up.

 This delicious homemade salsa recipe takes just a few minutes to make and tastes like it came straight from the restaurant.
 All I need is a big bowl of homemade Tortilla Chips and I’m set. 😉